eric-decompiled/prompt/content/blog/epic-of-gpt.md

 Its fingers long, like tendrils dark and stark, Ensnaring all within its shadowed arc.

-For Mooloch fed upon the dreams of men,
+For Moloch fed upon the dreams of men,
 Devouring hopes, again, and yet again;
 With appetite insatiable, it yearned,
 To quench the flames where freedom's embers burned.